Study by Link: This is how Switzerland thinks about the Ukraine conflict

 Swiss population supports sanctions against Russia and is in favor of possible further ones

-LINK wanted to know how Swiss people view the Federal Council's currently implemented sanctions against Russia, among others, and what they think about possible further sanctions.
-In general, a majority of the population agrees with the actions of the Federal Council and thinks that the sanctions imposed are about right.
-Only 48 percent approve of the restrictions on visa facilitation for Russians - just under a quarter of respondents think they go too far, while a fifth think they do not go far enough.
-Many possible further sanctions against Russia are supported by the Swiss population.
-For example, more than half of them would be in favor of export controls on high-tech products and software to Russia, and for a quarter these could go even further.
-The situation is very similar, for example, with regard to the freezing of all assets held in Switzerland by high-ranking Russians.
-However, a quarter are also against revoking the residence permit of Russian persons who are close to the Russian government and live in Switzerland.
-Also unpopular would be an increase in the Swiss defense budget as a deterrent - 40 percent oppose this.
-It is striking that older generations agree more with the possible further sanctions listed or even classify them as not strong enough than the youngest generation surveyed (15-29 years).
+LINK wanted to know how the Swiss rate the Federal Council's currently implemented sanctions against Russia, among others, and what they think about possible further sanctions.
+In general, a majority of the population agrees with the Federal Council's actions and believes that the sanctions imposed are more or less correct.
+Only 48% approve of the restrictions on visa facilitation for Russians - just under a quarter of respondents think these go too far, while a fifth think they do not go far enough.
+Many other possible sanctions against Russia are supported by the Swiss population.
+For example, more than half of them would be in favor of export controls on high-tech products and software to Russia, while a quarter believe these could go even further.
+The situation is very similar when it comes to freezing all the assets of high-ranking Russians in Switzerland, for example.
+However, a quarter are also against the withdrawal of residence permits for Russian individuals who are close to the Russian government and live in Switzerland.
+An increase in the Swiss defense budget as a deterrent would also be unpopular - 40 percent are against it.
+It is striking that older generations agree more with the possible further sanctions listed or even rate them as not strong enough than the youngest generation surveyed (15-29 years).

 Swiss support measures to help Ukrainian refugees - older ones more than young ones